NetAuraTech/core-cms/README.md

 The package dispatches several events you can listen to:

+- `CacheCleared` - When cache is cleared
-- `LangLoaded` - When language files are loaded
+- `ContentSaved` - When content is saved
 - `OptionUpdated` - When system options are updated

-- `ContentSaved` - When content is saved
+## Middleware

+### Available Middleware

+- `BackupSessionForEsi` - Backup flash messages for ESI compatibility
-- `CacheCleared` - When cache is cleared
+- `SmartCacheControlMiddleware` - Intelligent cache control based on page content
+- `ThemeMiddlewareInterface` - Theme resolution middleware (can be implemented)

 ## Development